CarlLeePhp/blotebook/README.md

 # blotebook
 A WordPress theme for blog.
+It was built from scratch.